saraixxi/PUBG-Death-Heatmap-Visualizations/README.md

 ### **Forward Looking**

 - This project not only demonstrates the power of data visualization to inform game decisions, but it also serves as a foundational example of heatmap creation.
-Inspired by the game development process during my playtests with _Arkheron_, this project was to explore enhancing game experience through analysis.
+Inspired by the game development process during my playtests with _Arkheron_, this project was to pilot sample heatmap visualzations.